How Not to Take a Gift Basket Picture

 I look at the above picture and others still in my file and chuckle as I remember the past.
 Thankfully, I only used one of the pictures on a VHS box when that version was popular.

-My hope is that this experience will cut your photo-taking time in half.
+My hope is that this experience will trim your photo-taking time in half.
 Yes, there will be time expended on this part of gift baskets, and perhaps you’ll spend money, too, if hiring a professional photographer.

-Don’t let this part of the gift basket business stop you from the promotions your designs deserve.
+Don’t let this part of the gift basket business stop you from pursuing the promotions your designs deserve.
 No Excuse for Not Taking Pictures expands your education on this topic, and there’s an additional article link included in that story.

 What is your biggest dilemma in capturing gift basket photos?